How will you Big Garden Birdwatch?

 We’ve spoken to many of the inspiring people who regularly take part in the Big Garden Birdwatch.
-Here’s some of their top tips on how they get involved.
-Don't forget to tell us how you took part using #BigGardenBirdWatch on social media!
+Here’s some of their top tips on how to get involved.
+Don't forget to tell us how you will #BigGardenBirdWatch on social media!

 I do mine in the warm